CTS 2322 (Unix/Linux Administration II) Project #5

 Requirements:

-For this project, you may work either individually or with a single partner.
-Groups of more than two are not allowed!
-Each student must submit their own copy of the assignment which must include both your name and your partner's name.
+For this project, you may work either individually or in a group.
+Each student must submit their own copy of the assignment, which must include your name and the names of the others in your group.

 Follow these steps and answer the following questions:

 3. What is the latest stable version of the Linux kernel available?
-Stable kernel versions in the 2.6 series have version numbers such as 2.6.X.Y.)
-(You can easily find out from www.kernel.org/kdist/finger_banner.)
+(The version numbers of more recent kernels are 5.X.Y.)
+(You can easily find out from www.kernel.org/kdist/finger_banner, or just from the home page.)

-4. Verify 2.5 gigabytes bytes of disk space are available to build the kernel with the df -h command.
-(Note the download even after uncompressing isn't this large, about 40MB to download and about 400MB to unpack).
-But many large files are created during the install so this much space is needed, at least temporarily.)
+4. Verify at least 25 or more GiB of disk space are available to build the kernel, with the df -h command.
+(Note the download, even after uncompressing, isn't this large: about 40MB to download and about 550MB to unpack).
+But many large files are created during the install, so this much space is needed, at least temporarily.)
 Which filesystem has sufficient space?
-(Prefer $HOME to /usr/src if possible.)
+(Prefer $HOME if possible.)
+You will also need space for the new kernel and modules in the root volume, a few gigabytes should be plenty.

 5. If installing in /usr/src (not recommended!) you must take care not to overwrite existing files there.
-Depending on your distribution you may have to rename some directories and files.
-Rename an existing source directory of /usr/src/linux to include the kernel version.
-For example, if you currently have version 2.6.5-1.358 installed the source should be in a directory /usr/src/linux-2.6.5, and not /usr/src/linux.
+Depending on your distribution, you may have to rename some directories and files there.
+If you ignore my advice and install there anyway, then rename an existing source directory of /usr/src/linux to include the kernel version.
+For example, if you currently have version 5.5-1.358 installed, the source should be in a directory /usr/src/linux-5.5 and not /usr/src/linux.
 Also check for a /usr/src/.config file, and copy it to /usr/src/config-version or /usr/src/config.old.
 A backup of your grub.conf (or lilo.conf) would be a good idea as well.

-6. Now fetch the kernel source tar-ball and the digital signature into the directory you selected for the install (using the correct numbers for X and Y):
+6. Now fetch the new kernel source tar-ball and its digital signature into the directory you selected for the install (using the correct numbers for X and Y).
+You may have to browse kernel.org to find the correct URLs to use, something like the following should work:

 7. Verify the tar-ball is the one from the Linux Archives and that it hasn't been tampered with.
-To do this you will need to import the public key from the Linux Archives.
-Visit www.kernel.org/signature.html to obtain a copy of the key, or import it directly with gpgWhat is the ID of the Linux Archives GPG key?
+To do this you will need to import the public key from the Linux Archives, and uncompress the archive.
+Visit www.kernel.org/signature.html to obtain a copy of the key, or import it directly with gpgWhat is the ID of the key used for the Linux archives?
+(A known issue in some versions of gpg may cause keyserver access to fail.
+If so, ask your instructor for help.)

-When installing under /usr/src, at this point you should to create a symbolic (soft) link to the /usr/src/linux-2.6.X.Y directory with the name /usr/src/linux.
+When installing under /usr/src, at this point you should to create a symbolic (soft) link to the /usr/src/linux-5.X.Y directory with the name /usr/src/linux.
 Then you can cd /usr/src/linux and complete the install from there.
 (Of course you should build in your home directory.
-2.6 allows the source to be built in one place and installed in another.)
+The kernel build system allows the source to be built in one place and installed in another.)

 make mrproper

-(That step shouldn't be need for fresh source but it can't hurt!)
+(That last step shouldn't be need for fresh source, but it can't hurt!)
 The source is now installed and ready to be configured and built.

 If you had any patches to install, now would be the time.
 Note that Red Hat does provide a source RPM package containing the patches they used for the shipped kernel for Fedora, but we shouldn't need it for this project.

 To patch the Linux kernel, make sure you have the correct source code version for which the patch applies.
-Linux 2.6 patches apply to the head source code (2.6.X), not the latest stable code (2.6.X.Y)!
+Linux 4 patches apply to the head source code (5.X), not the latest stable code (5.X.Y)!

-Once you have patched your way to the correct 2.6.X version, you can then apply a single (cumulative) patch to that to get the latest stable version (2.6.X.Y).
+Once you have patched your way to the correct 5.X version, you can then apply a single (cumulative) patch to that to get the latest stable version (5.X.Y).

 Unofficial patches are more dangerous than official ones.
 Make sure you really need to do this!
 In all cases use gpg to verify the originator and integrity of the patch file you have downloaded.

-To apply some patch called patch-2.6.X to the source do the following:
+To apply some patch called patch-5.X to the source do the following:

 # cd /usr/src/linux